 Failure: the book is sold only a few hundred copies, after having been ignored by the publishers for a long time.

 It was there that he decided to leave for Europe, correspondent for the newspaper El Espectador.
 But the Colombian daily soon closes its doors at the behest of dictator Rojas Pinilla.
-It’s time for the skinny cows.
 His biographers have, in particular, told of his life as a miserable man in Paris, barely able to afford a subway ticket.

-It is the famous incipit of One Hundred Years of Solitude, a river novel that he will take twelve months to write – and according to the legend he will consume 30,000 cigarettes.
-Gabriel García Márquez is on his way to glory.
+It is the famous first line of One Hundred Years of Solitude, an epic novel that he will take twelve months to write – and according to the legend he will consume 30,000 cigarettes.
+Gabriel García Márquez was on his way to glory.

 For Spain, the writer appears as the symbol of the Spanish-American literary boom, alongside Peruvian Mario Vargas Llosa and Mexican Carlos Fuentes.

 He soon becomes a living cult, rare fact.
-At the risk of going astray: “The real García Márquez disappeared forever under the weight of fame,” will analyze Gerald Martin, author of a reference biography on García Márquez(3).
+At the risk of going astray: “The real García Márquez disappeared forever under the weight of fame,” says Gerald Martin, author of a reference biography on García Márquez(3).

-Superstar, but true to his revolutionary ideas, the author invites himself into the political debate.
+Superstar, but true to his revolutionary ideas, the author invited himself into the political debate.

-He decides to grow a beard while Pinochet remains in power(4), kisses François Mitterrand, while remaining a fervent supporter of the Castro regime.
+He decided to grow a beard while Pinochet remains in power(4), and kissed French president François Mitterrand, while remaining a fervent supporter of the Castro regime.

-He will have the good idea to leave pure politics out of his writings, as shown by the novels to follow, full of violence and irony, marked by the themes of war, death, love and loneliness.
+He leaves pure politics out of his writings, as shown by the novels to follow, full of violence and irony, marked by the themes of war, death, love and loneliness.